floraxinru/recsys_resources/README.md

  - Using Non-negative Matrix Factorization (NMF) to perform topic modeling on scraped recipes (with tags)
  - focus was on image recognition; no evaluation metric for topic modelling?

-* [Another project](https://github.com/catherhuang/FP3-recipe): Recipe (includes ingredients) to cuisine type (one of three sides of our ingredient-cuisine_type-recipe_name triangle) *
+* [Another project: FP3](https://github.com/catherhuang/FP3-recipe): Recipe (includes ingredients) to cuisine type (one of three sides of our ingredient-cuisine_type-recipe_name triangle) *
   - hyperparameter optimizing, using bagged classifier, decision tree classifier, and random forest classifier
- - scraped allrecipes dataset has keywords for each recipe (similar to the tags/labels we want to check against)
+  - its scraped allrecipes dataset has keywords for each recipe (similar to the tags/labels we want to check against)
+  - Aug 18: installed gensim and imbalanced-learn packages in order to run code from forked repo

 ##### 2 good papers on rec-sys recommended by a Medium blog post: